irshyn/ReactRegistrationForm/README.md

 ## Description

-React registration form using modals for adding/editing information connected to an ASP.NET Web API back end.
+React registration form using modals to perform CRUD operations on the data obtained from ASP.NET Web API back-end application.

 ## Game screenshot